 The investigators reviewed the facility’s policy titled: Skin Care Treatment Regimen and Formulary that “does not address procedures in soiled wound dressing change.”
 During the facility presentation on the morning of March 16, 2017, the Nurse Consultant “mentioned that the facility does not have a policy addressing soiled wound dressings.”

 Do you believe your loved one was injured or harmed while living at The Carlton at the Lake?
 If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 for legal help.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.